richardfriedman/jenkins-pipeline/README.md

 # Example for Jenkins Pipeline with RedLine13 Plugin

+These are the current steps supported:

-as- redlineJMeter - Executes a JMeter test
+- redlineJMeter - Executes a JMeter test
 - redlineGatling - Executes a Gatling test
 - redlineCustom - Executes a custom PHP, Python, NodeJS tests
 - redlineScenario - Executes an existing template already on RedLine13

-All tests are configured with 4 sets of parametersddddd
+# Parameters can be grouped into 4 categories

 ## Generic
 - name - name of load tests